Bot or Human? Detecting ChatGPT Imposters with A Single Question: Introduction

-Differentiating between human users and malicious bots is a long-standing topic of interest for both industry and academia.
+In response to these challenges, there is a pressing requirement for reliable differentiation between human users and malicious LLM-based bots.
 Conventional techniques, such as the use of CAPTCHAs~\citep{captcha}, have been developed to determine whether a user is a human or a bot in order to prevent bot spamming and raiding.
 A commonly used CAPTCHA method involves asking users to recognize distorted letters and digits.
-However, these approaches face significant challenges when it comes to detecting chatbots involving text and voice only.
-This is where the emergence of large language models such as GPT-3 and ChatGPT has further complicated the problem of chatbot detection, as they are capable of generating high-quality human-like text and mimicking human behavior to a considerable extent.
-Although recent studies such as DetectGPT have proposed methods to classify if text is generated by ChatGPT or not, they focus on the offline setting.
+However, these approaches face significant challenges when it comes to detecting chatbots involving text only.
+This is where the emergence of large language models such as GPT-4 has further complicated the problem of chatbot detection, as they are capable of generating high-quality human-like text and mimicking human behavior to a considerable extent.
+Although recent studies such as DetectGPT~\citep{detectgpt} have proposed methods to classify if text is generated by ChatGPT or not, they focus on the offline setting.
 A recent study~\citep{sadasivan2023can} shows that these detectors are not reliable under paraphrasing attacks, where a light paraphraser is applied on top of the generative text model.
 This limitation highlights the need for more robust and accurate methods to differentiate large language models from human users and detect their presence in online chat interactions.